-The Rapid City Area Metropolitan Planning Organization invites you to a public meeting to discuss the update to the Coordinated Public Transit-Human Services Transportation Plan. identify community Help us transportation needs and gaps, and come up with some potential solutions for these issues. especially related the transportation of seniors, persons with disabilities, and individuals with low income.
+The Rapid City Area Metropolitan Planning Organization invites you to a public meeting to discuss the update to the Coordinated Public Transit-Human Services Transportation identify community Plan.
+Help us transportation needs and gaps, and come up with some potential solutions for these issues, especially related the to transportation of seniors, persons with disabilities, and individuals with low income.

-Coordinated Public Transit-Human

-Services Transportation Plan

-Where: Community Room

-City/School Administration Center

-300 Sixth Street

-Rapid City, SD 57701

-When: Tuesday, April 30th

-10:00 -to 11:15 am and 4:00 - 5:15 pm
+- What: Public meeting to discuss the Coordinated Public Transit-Human Services Transportation Plan - Where: Community Room City/School Administration Center 300 Sixth Street Rapid City, SD 57701 - When: Tuesday, April 30th 10:00 -- to 11:15 am and 4:00 - 5:15 pm